 What an OSINT Assessment Typically Uncovers

-• Domain and subdomain enumeration.
+- Domain and subdomain enumeration.
 Companies often have dozens of subdomains they've forgotten about.
-A "SubdoMailing" attack in 2024 hijacked over 8,000 domains and 13,000 subdomains belonging to organizations including eBay, CBS, and the Better Business Bureau, using them to send millions of spam emails.
+Large subdomain-hijacking campaigns have taken over thousands of neglected subdomains belonging to well-known organizations and used them to send spam at scale.
+Every forgotten subdomain is a foothold.

-• Credential leaks.
-Breach database checks reveal which employee email addresses and passwords have appeared in known data breaches.
-In 2024 alone, 17 billion records were exposed in data breaches globally.
+- Credential leaks.
+Breach database checks reveal which employee email addresses and passwords have surfaced in known data breaches.
+Billions of records leak every year, and reused passwords quietly turn an old breach into a live way in.

 These aren't sophisticated cyberattacks.
 They're failures of visibility.
 The organizations didn't know what was exposed because nobody was looking.